ElGatoLoco/with-typescript-app/README.md

 - NextJS with TypeScript
 - Styled Components with statically typed theming setup
-- Prettier and tslint with husky
+- Prettier and eslint with husky

 ## The idea behind the example